 - If a judge suspends the sentence, the offender must spend 24 hours in jail, do a total of 24 hours of community service, or not drive any vehicle for 30 days

 According to the state Department of Public Safety, your driver’s license will be suspended for one year after your first DWI offense.
-You’ll then lose your license for four years if you get a second DWI violation within three years of your first one.
+After that, you’ll lose your license for four years if you get a second DWI violation within three years of your first one.

-Do I Need an SR-22 After a DWI in North Carolina?
+Do I Need an SR-22 After a DWI?

-North Carolina does not require drivers to maintain an SR-22 after a DWI.
+The state doesn’t require drivers to maintain an SR-22 after a DWI.
 An SR-22 is a form often required by certain states after a DUI/DWI traffic violation.
-It certifies that you have your state’s minimum required amount of auto insurance.
+It certifies that you meet your state’s coverage requirments.

 North Carolina uses a driver’s license points system to keep track of moving violations.
 Each violation gives you a certain number of points on your driving record.
 If you get too many, you could have your license suspended.

-These were North Carolina’s most sold cars in 2021.
+These were the Old North State’s most-sold cars in 2021.
 The most popular cars in the state are the most sought after by customers and, at times, thieves.
 Your insurer could raise your rates if you own one of these vehicles.

 - Ford F-Series